 HIST 312 3 cr.
-The Early National Period of American History, 1789-1824 and the antislavery crusade, American expansion in the 1840s; the Mexican War; the emergence of the slavery issue.
+The Early National Period of American History, 1789-1824

 Beginning of the New Government; politics and diplomacy in the Federalist Era; Jeffersonian Democracy; the War of 1812; nationalism and sectionalism, Marshall and the rise of the Supreme Court.